Portfolio¶

 Freq: D, Length: 3071, dtype: float64

-- Delete the object as soon as it's no needed, to release memory
+- Delete the object as soon as it is no longer needed to free memory.

 Shortcut properties¶

-- In-output arrays can be used to override regular portfolio attributes.
-Portfolio will automatically pick the pre-computed array and perform all future calculations using this array, without wasting time on its reconstruction.
+- In-place output arrays can be used to override regular portfolio attributes.
+The portfolio will automatically pick the pre-computed array and perform all future calculations using this array, avoiding redundant reconstruction.

 Modify the returns from within the simulation